DataDog/integrations-core/snmp_dell/README.md

 ### Events

-Snmp Dell does not include any events.
+The Dell integration does not include any events.

 ## Further Reading